 “In the end, we are dealing with the empowerment of two ‘spirit beings,’” Steiner added.
 “The original African religious context and the near-godly status of some esteemed dealers and collectors in art-market history.”

 In the case of the Christie’s kifwebe mask, it is not that this object was made for export or should be subject to restitution.
 “Our market covers works of art [that] were made and used within the culture for traditional purposes.
 We cannot comment on the value of items that we don’t auction, such as objects made specifically for export,” a Christie’s specialist said via email.

-a statement saying it remains deeply committed to researching the provenance of consignments and will only auction objects it feels comfortable selling.
+At the end of 2018, when museums and galleries were in the heat of a reckoning with their colonial pasts, Christie’s released a statement saying it remains deeply committed to researching the provenance of consignments and will only auction objects it feels comfortable selling.
 The auction house undertakes a “comprehensive pre-sale due diligence process,” the Christie’s specialist said.
 “In cases where potentially problematic provenance is found, Christie’s will not take on the consignment.”

 When asked for additional information about the kifwebe mask’s origins, the Christie’s specialist said that a Songye artist made it in the 19th century and that Walschott purchased the mask before 1933, and also described her status as a collector: She was “one of the first and few women to become a dealer and collector of African art,” the specialist said.
 “She had an exceptionally long career, spanning over nearly 50 years and opened her first gallery in 1923.”